 - 5. Match the following engagements with the appropriate service(s) performed.

 - 1. Pro forma

 - 2. Internal control

 - 3. Acquisition assistance

 - 4. Performance measurement

 - 5. Attestation procedures

 - a.
-1,c; 2,e.3,b; 4,a; 5,d.
+1,c; 2,e.3,d; 4,b; 5,a.

 - b.
 2,a; 1,d; 4,c; 3,e; 5,b.

 - c.
 4,e; 5,d; 1,c; 2,a; 3,b.

 - d.
 5,a; 4,b; 3,d; 2,e; 1,d.

 - 6. Which of the following provides the structure for the Code's specific rules?

 - a.
 Rules of conduct.

 - b.
 Interpretations.

 - c.
 Principles of professional conduct.

 - d.
 Rulings.

 - 7. Safeguards are controls that are implemented to decrease or eliminate threats to independence.
-Which of the following is a safeguard that should be applied when independence threats are at an unacceptable level?
+When independence threats are at an unacceptable level, which of the following should be documented when safeguards are applied?

 - a.
-Safeguards created by regulation.
+The created regulations.

 - b.
-Safeguards applied by the attest client.
+The safeguards not used by the client.

 - c.
-Safeguards documented that identify threats.
+The identified threats.

 - d.
-Safeguards applied by the firm.
+Do not select this answer choice.

 - 8. In regards to Interpretation 101-3, which of the following statements is correct?

 - a.
 Practitioners who are initially engaged to only provide nonattest services can also perform attest services by structuring the engagement so performance of the nonattest services will not impair independence.

 - b.
 Practitioners are required to document the understanding with the client regarding the nonattest services performance other than in the engagement letter.

 - c.
 Generally, the documentation requirement applies to nonattest services performed prior to the client becoming an attest client.

 - d.
 The Interpretation cautions against a practitioner's representation of a client in administrative proceeding before a taxing authority will impair independence.

+- 46